in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service-top20.md

 Always use HTTP Methods.
 Best practices with respect to each HTTP method is described below:

 - GET : Should not update anything.
 Should be idempotent (same result in multiple calls).
-Possible Return Codes 200 (OK) + 404 (NOT FOUND) +400 (BAD REQUEST)
+Possible Return Codes 200 (OK) + 404 (NOT FOUND) + 400 (BAD REQUEST)
 - POST : Should create new resource.
 Ideally return JSON with link to newly created resource.
 Same return codes as get possible.
 In addition : Return code 201 (CREATED) is possible.
-- PUT : Update a known resource. ex: update client details.
+- PUT : Update a known resource. for example: update client details.
 Possible Return Codes : 200(OK)
 - DELETE : Used to delete a resource.

 ## Project Structure